Francesco Faà di Bruno: Priest and founder

-Somewhat late in his life, Faà di Bruno came to feel that pursuing Holy Orders would help him in his religious activities, and commenced the necessary studies in theology.
+Somewhat late in his life, Faà di Bruno came to feel that pursuing Holy Orders would help him in his religious activities and commenced the necessary studies in theology.
 What he found, however, was that the Archbishop of Turin at that time would not accept an older man for ordination, Faà di Bruno being in his late 40s at that time.
 For centuries, the traditional route for this profession began in a boy's mid-teens.

 Faà di Bruno appealed to Pope Pius IX and received his support, finally being ordained at age 51.
 He founded the Minim Sisters of St. Zita in 1881 to provide help for maids and domestic servants, later expanding its outreach to include others, such as unmarried mothers.
 With their help, he also established another refuge, one dedicated to taking in prostitutes.

 Faà di Bruno died in Turin on 25 March 1888.

 Veneration

 The cause for the canonization of Faà di Bruno opened in the early 20th century by the Archdiocese of Turin and he was declared a Servant of God.
+His spiritual writings were approved by theologians on 22 May 1935.
 He was declared Venerable by Pope Paul VI in 1971, and beatified by Pope John Paul II on the centennial of his death in 1988.